 Indoor school assemblies or other student/school gatherings may not occur at this time.

 Outdoor assemblies may occur with proper physical distancing.
 This will be reviewed during September 2021.

-All visitors should pre-schedule an appointment with the school administrator or designate and complete a COVID-19 self-assessment prior to entering the school.
-If you have any signs or symptoms, you may not enter the school.
+All visitors should pre-schedule an appointment with the school administrator or designate.
+If a visitor has any signs or symptoms, they may not enter the school.